violetcircus/viviblogger/test.md

 ~~strikethrough!~~

-- this is an unordered list. first item!
+- this is an unordered list. first item
 - second item of the ul
     * would you believe it this one's nested
         + even deeper nest